-That the following requests be Cabinet Member A) The water companies are Head of made to the Development for Planning, consulted during preparation Development Management Service area, via Infrastructure of strategic plans e.g. Local Management the Head of Development and Economic Plan Review at each 3 Management Development consultation stage and can comment on any planning a) To review how water applications that they wish to companies can be review.
-The responses tend to consulted and/or more be rather generic rather than effectively involved in site specific, and are quite the planning process. limited. the planning process. miniced: To involve water companies in the planning process for a range of B) The Upper Medway Internal reasons including; to promote water Drainage Board (UMIDB) is a efficiency, water recycling and non-statutory consultee on reduced water usage within new water and flood related developments, as developers may planning applications within not prioritise this themselves, to Maidstone.
-The Upper Medway improve the water management Internal Drainage Board cycle generally.
-(UMIDB) can comment on any cycle generally. planning application they wish The group recognised that any to review - members can be The group recognised that any circulated with a weblink to comments would carry less weight than those of statutory consultees. the UMIDB website which The water companies spoke of provides their area map if having greater involvement in the they wish to review the planning process at the 7 February UMIDB's information.
-It is not 2023 meeting.
-7 appropriate to provide other bodies maps alongside a b) To include the Upper planning application.
-UMIDB's Medway Internal role should not be confused Drainage Board with the main statutory
+- A) The water companies are consulted during preparation of strategic plans e.g. Local Plan Review at each consultation stage and can comment on any planning applications that they wish to review.
+The responses tend to be rather generic rather than site specific, and are quite limited. - B) The Upper Medway Internal Drainage Board (UMIDB) is a non-statutory consultee on water and flood related planning applications within Maidstone.
+The Upper Medway Internal Drainage Board (UMIDB) can comment on any planning application they wish to review members can be circulated with a weblink to the UMIDB website which provides their area map if they wish to review the UMIDB's information.
+It is not appropriate to provide other bodies maps alongside a planning application.
+UMIDB's role should not be confused with the main statutory consultees like Kent County Council or the Environment Agency.
+When a new development will be discharging into or affecting UMIDB adopted watercourses, they will need to apply for IDB's Land Drainage Consent.